Half-Life 2's Patch Adds an Incredible Commentary

 Yeah.

 Yep.
+Yeah.

-The other thing I wanted to mention, because Red Dead was the example here, I've been playing, I've mentioned it before, I've been playing through the GTA trilogy, the remakes, because they recently got patched and they're quite good now.
+The other one thing I wanted to mention, because Red Dead was the example here, I've been playing, I've mentioned it before, I've been playing through the GTA trilogy, the remakes, because they recently got patched and they're quite good now.

 And one pacing aspect that these remakes changed is that you get an auto-save whenever you start a mission.